What you need to know about the not-so-fairy tale of Princess Mako

 In an interview with the Mainichi Shimbun in January 2019, the former fiance, who claimed that he had lent around ¥4 million in cash to the mother of the aspiring lawyer, said that the dispute had not yet been settled.

 The crown prince said he approved of the couple’s marriage.
 However, he urged Komuro to make a visible effort to resolve the dispute.
-Komuro’s lawyers in April said that he had expressed an intention to settle the issue.
+Komuro’s lawyers in April said that he had expressed his intention to settle the issue.

 The decision to go ahead with the marriage followed a 24-page statement released by Komuro through his lawyers on April 8.